sandstreamdev/std/array/README.md

 # slidingWindow

-Returns a new list, composed of n-tuples of consecutive elements.
+Returns a new list composed of tuples of the given sliding window length of consecutive elements.

 ## Type signature